PX4/PX4-user_guide/en/dev_setup/dev_env_linux_ubuntu.md

 To install Gazebo:

 1. Follow the instructions above for installing [Gazebo Classic, JMAVSim and NuttX (Pixhawk) Targets](#gazebo-classic-jmavsim-and-nuttx-pixhawk-targets).
+   The NuttX components are optional, but you will need the simulator dependencies.
 2. Install Gazebo:

    ```sh